-The external sheet material is fixed to the softwood frames and the internal face left open, ready for the electrics and plumbing first fix, and then insulation to be installed before they are closed up with plasterboard on the inside.
+The external sheet material is fixed to the softwood frames while the internal face is left open, ready for the electrics, plumbing and then insulation to be installed.
+Once this is done, the frame is closed up with plasterboard on the inside.

 - A timber-frame extension will cost from £1,800 per m2.

-Timber frames tend to be the most cost- effective way to build in Scotland, but are marginally more expensive than blockwork in England, Wales and Northern Ireland.
-However, it does depend on the type of extension – for instance, an additional roof storey will usually be more cost-effective in timber frame than blockwork, as much of the structure will be timber anyway.
+Timber frame extensions tend to be the most cost-effective way to build in Scotland, but are marginally more expensive than blockwork in England, Wales and Northern Ireland.
+However, it does depend on the type of extension.
+For instance, an additional roof storey will usually be more cost-effective in timber frame than blockwork, as much of the structure will be timber anyway.
 A post and beam frame with large sections of timber on show will add to construction costs.

 Factors affecting the price will include: